Is Cardano Worth Investing?

-A series of drops and rises followed then in Mid-April 2021, it reached its current all-time high of $1.56.
-It then had a sharp drop to $1.08 on April 26th, then quickly rose again and is currently trading at around $1.35, according to data from CoinDesk.
+A series of drops and rises followed then in Mid-May 2021, it reached a high of $2.3.
+It then had a sharp drop to $1.08 in July, then quickly rose again to its all-time high of $3.10 in September and is currently trading at around $2.28.

 Read Also: Why Cardano Is So Cheap?